 Ever Wonder What a Ride in a 500hp Pro Lite Truck Might Be Like?

 I’ve been wondering myself, and I actually got the chance to find out during my recent visit to Salt Lake City, Utah!
 I was outside the city, checking out the Utah Motorsports Campus in Tooele, Utah.
-The Lucas Oil Off-Road Racing Series “General Tire Utah Off-Road Nationals” were going down.
-I got to take a few practice laps with Christopher Polvoorde, one of the most up-and-coming young pro drivers out there!
+The Lucas Oil Off-Road Racing Series “General Tire Utah Off-Road Nationals” was going down.

 First off, these types of racing events are crazy fun and definitely worth a night out if you see one in your area!
 They’re family-friendly with plenty of stuff to keep everyone intrigued.
 With that said, keep in mind that there are quite a few different types, some more conducive to spectators than others.